Steel Firehouse in Columbia Falls, Maine

-Sunward Steel Buildings, Inc., was proud to manufacture and supply this pre-engineered steel building on behalf of a customer in Boardman, Oregon, in July of 1999.
+Sunward Steel Buildings, Inc. had the honor of manufacturing and supplying this prefabricated steel building on behalf of a customer in Columbia Falls, Maine, in April of 2002.

-Interested in purchasing a pre-engineered metal building for municipal, government or other use in Oregon or another part of the country?
+Considering purchasing a prefabricated steel building for government, municipal or other use in Maine or another part of the country?
 Click here for a price quote.

 Durable, sustainable and inherently fire-resistant due to is robust steel construction, this firehouse stands 60’x54’x14’ once erect and boasts a broad, space-maximizing clear-span design.
 Its exterior is an attractive Misty Grey color, while its hardwearing Galvalume roof has a 3:12 pitch and helps fight corrosion caused by Maine’s sometimes-considerable rain and snowfall.

 Key firehouse features include (2) 3070 walk door openings, each enclosing one of (2) 3070 walk doors, and a 90-mph wind speed rating serves as another enhancement; an addition made in adherence to local building code requirements and in consideration of Maine’s often-unpredictable weather patterns.